-Setting Up Google Apps Email with cPanel
+Setting Up G Suite (Google Apps) Email with cPanel

-Google Apps is one of the best email services.
+G Suite (Google Apps) is one of the best email services.
 While having your email hosted on the same server as your website is convenient, in reality, it’s not always the wise choice.
 The following are a few reasons to make the switch, and how to do it – if your host provides cPanel.

-Reasons to Switch to Google Apps
+Reasons to Switch to G Suite (Google Apps)

 - Reliability – Gmail has proven to be a very reliable email service.